For Undergraduate Students

 Research shows that expert learners approach texts and problems differently than novices.
 They engage readings primed to pick out key ideas and arguments, to think about implications and to plan next steps.
 They chunk information and categorize problems according to tested strategies developed to conceptualize and to solve them.
-We here at McGraw translate insights from this research on learning and cognition into practical approaches to help Princeton undergraduates become more powerful, productive and independent learners.
+Our programs translate insights from this research on learning and cognition into practical approaches to help Princeton undergraduates become more powerful, productive and independent learners.
 With practice and support, students at all levels can cultivate these academic skills and adopt new strategies and habits of mind.

 Programs and services currently offered for undergraduate students include: